jentery/mdia200v2/index.md

 # Workload

 The most important thing to know about this course is that *I'll opt for care in every instance.* If the workload becomes too much, or we're juggling more than we should, then we'll cut material.
-I've planned for the maximum in advance, under the assumption that we won't get to everything.
+I planned for the maximum in advance, under the assumption that we won't get to everything.
 And that's totally fine.

 I suggest dedicating *3 to 5 hours of study and practice* to MDIA 200 each week in addition to our weekly meetings on Monday and Thursday.
 Of course, 3 to 5 hours per week is only a guideline.
 You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the work and materials involved.

-I will give you time during class to draft some responses to prompts in your worksheets; however, you will need more time (between classes) to develop and refine your work, hence the recommended 3 to 5 hours per week.
+I will give you time during class to draft responses to prompts in your worksheets; however, you will need more time (between classes) to develop and refine your work, hence the recommended 3 to 5 hours per week.

 # Schedule

 Here's the schedule for the term.
 It's subject to change.
 In fact, I'm 97.56% certain there will be changes.
 I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).

 *All materials are available via Brightspace.
-Please study them by the date they're assigned.* This way, we can make the most of our time together.
+Please study them prior to the date they're assigned.* This way, we can make the most of our time together.